Adnei/WSN-Class/README.md

-Some activities from Wireless Sensors class
+Some work from Wireless Sensors class